-1. Personally counsel the debtor regarding the advisability of filing either a Chapter 13 or a Chapter 7 case, discuss both procedures (as well as non-bankruptcy options) with the debtor, and answer the debtor's questions.

-2. Personally explain to the debtor that the attorney is being engaged to represent the debtor on all matters arising in this case, as required by Local Bankruptcy Rule and explain how and when the attorney's fees and the trustee's fees are determined and paid.

-3. Review with the debtor and sign the completed petition, plan, statements, and schedules, as well as all amendments thereto, whether filed with the petition or later.

-4. Timely prepare and file the debtor's petition, plan, statements, and schedules.

-5. Explain to the debtor how, when, and where to make all necessary payments, including both payments that must be made directly to creditors and payments that must be made to the Chapter 13 trustee, with particular attention to housing and vehicle payments.

-6. Advise the debtor of the need to maintain appropriate insurance.
+- 1. Personally counsel debtor(s) regarding the advisability of filing under any chapter of the Bankruptcy Code, discuss procedures (as well as non-bankruptcy options) with debtor(s), and answer questions. - 2.
+Personally explain to debtor(s) that the attorney is being engaged to represent debtor(s) on all matters arising in this case, as required by Local Bankruptcy Rule, and explain how and when the attorney's fees and the trustee's fees are determined and paid. - 3.
+Review with debtor(s) and sign the completed petition, plan, statements, and schedules, as well as all amendments thereto, whether filed with the petition or later. - 4.
+Timely prepare and file debtor(s)' petition, plan, statements, and schedules. - 5.
+Explain to debtor(s) how, when, and where to make all necessary payments, including both payments that must be made directly to creditors and payments that must be made to the Chapter 13 trustee, with particular attention to vehicle payments. - 6.
+Advise debtor(s) of the need to maintain appropriate insurance, as may be required. - 7.
+At the time of filing and at least 14 days prior to the meeting of creditors ("Section 341(a) meeting"), provide the trustee with recent proof of income, picture identification, and proof of social security number, and any other required information, as requested. - 8.
+Assist debtor(s) in preparing for, joining, and participating in the Section 341(a) meeting.